When to Be Concerned About Memory Loss

 Normal signs of aging: Sometimes not wanting to go someplace or fulfill a family obligation.

 10. Personality or mood changes.

 Concerning signs: Becoming suspicious, depressed, anxious, fearful, confused – even becoming violent or having another huge mood or personality shift from the norm.

 Normal signs of aging: Getting irritated when plans change or a routine isn’t followed.

 A Holistic Approach to Dementia Care

 At Artisan at Hudson, we know that it’s important to consider the whole person when caring for those with dementia.
-“We spend so much time getting to know our residents, what they love, their passions and interests and what made them who they are today,” says Michelle.
+“We spend so much time getting to know our residents, what they love, their passions and interests and what made them who they are today,” says Beth.
 “This is what we use to create our holistic approach to dementia care.
 Every resident receives a care plan tailored to their needs, interests, wishes and more.
 This truly individualized approach provides so many benefits to those with memory loss, no matter what stage of the journey they are in.”